 - Eliminate or significantly reduce your intake of dairy.

-- Eat your GREENS and lots of them.
-Go raw or lightly steam!!!
+- Eat your greens (veggies) and lots of them.
+Go raw or lightly steam them.

-- Eat your fruits, but don’t overdo it since they have lots of sugar.
-2-3 servings a day MAX!
+- Eat your fruit, but don’t overdo it since they have lots of sugar.
+2-3 servings a day max!

-- Don’t fear the FAT.
-Choose healthy fats and consume them.
+- Don’t fear fat.
+Choose healthy fats and consume them each day.

-- Time your higher content carbohydrate meals around your workouts (pre or post workout)
+- Time your higher content carbohydrate meals around your workouts (pre and post workout)

-- Use a quality fish oil supplementation and increase dosage over time.
+- Use a quality fish oil supplement and increase the dosage over time.

 - Plan your meals and snacks ahead of time to avoid going without any food.